drvinceknight/pfm/book/tools-for-mathematics/06-probability/why/main.md

 ## How does Python sample randomness?

-When using the Python random module we are in fact generating a pseudo random process.
+When using the Python random module you are in fact generating a pseudo random process.
 True randomness is actually not common.

 Pseudo randomness is an important area of mathematics as strong algorithms that create unpredictable sequences of numbers are vital to cryptographic security.

 The specific algorithm using in Python for randomness is called the Mersenne twister algorithm is state of the art.

 You can read more about this here:
 <https://docs.python.org/3/library/random.html#module-random>.